untetherai/onnx2torch2/README.md

 ## Opset version workaround

-Incase you are using a model with older opset, try the following workaround:
+In case you are using a model with older opset, try the following workaround:

 [ONNX Version Conversion - Official Docs](https://github.com/onnx/onnx/blob/main/docs/PythonAPIOverview.md#converting-version-of-an-onnx-model-within-default-domain-aionnx)